Stratadox/Proxy/README.md

 They serve as placeholders for objects that are expensive to load.

 The proxied objects may have to be retrieved from a database or remote web server.
-They may just require loads of memory.
+They may just require loads of memory, or require plenty of other such objects.
 When requests need only **some** of these objects, it can cause terrible performance problems to load **all** of them.